 Always remember though that no matter what the client's objection is, tailor the conversation about a website’s value to their specific business needs.
 Highlight the relevant points that set having a website apart from other advertising methods and explain why it is worth investing in a website alongside or instead of the client's current publications.
 This usually comes down to explaining two factors:

-2. Cash Flow Advantage: Managing cash flow can be challenging for businesses, particularly for small ones.
+Assured ROI: Just a few customers acquired through the site are sufficient to cover the investment.
+In essence, the website will quickly prove its worth by generating profits that surpass its initial cost.- Cash Flow Advantage: Managing cash flow can be challenging for businesses, particularly for small ones.
 Communicate to your client that the investment required for the website is not big.
 Even before completing all payments, their business will begin to generate revenue from new customers.
 The generated income will effectively cover the ongoing expenses, providing immediate financial relief and stability.

-Demonstrate how a website can become a lucrative sales channel, driving business growth and financial success
+Demonstrate how a website can become a lucrative sales channel, driving business growth and financial success.

 Final Thoughts